 There are various other reasons to maintain a deposit account:

 Keeping your money in a bank account is wiser than stacking it under your mattress.
 It is a much more secure way and you can withdraw your money whenever you need it.
 In fact, you may even transfer it to another account using a secure gateway.

 Storing money in safe deposit vault at home doesn’t attract any interest.
 If you will, instead, deposit in a bank account your money will earn interest.
 However, that amount of interest is ineffective to counter inflationary pressures in the economy.

 Maintaining a bank account like a recurring deposit (RD) can help in inculcating savings habit.
 RDs are basically an investment tool which allows investors to make regular monthly payments and save money for the long term.

 Fixed Deposits have been a tried-and-tested savings method for a long time.
 Almost all banks in India have Fixed Deposits schemes available for their customers.
 You can read more about the rules and processes of obtaining FDs here.

 While FDs have been the conventional investment tools, you need to keep some things in mind before going for one:

 Spread your investments

-In case you are an FD junkie, do not concentrate all your investments in a single bank.
+If you want to invest in an FD, do not park all your investments in a single bank.
 You need to know that bank FDs aren’t as secure as you think.
-In case of bank default, you will be eligible for a maximum compensation of Rs 1 lakh from Deposit Insurance and Credit Guarantee Corporation (DICGC).
+In case of bank default, you will be eligible for a maximum compensation of Rs 5 lakh from Deposit Insurance and Credit Guarantee Corporation (DICGC) with effect from 4 February 2020.
 This happens even though you held deposits of amount higher than Rs 1 lakh.